egmontmika/egmontmika.com/content/blog/time-savers.md

 Do what is right.

-Sadly enough, we often end up filling that time with even more time savers, morecomputer work and more car trips.
-Working for still more money which, in turn, enables us to buy even more time savers...
+Sadly enough, we often end up filling that time with even more time savers.
+More computer work and more car trips.
+Working for still more money which enables us to buy even more time savers...

 What are your choices?